ETHproductions/crayon/docs/Operators.md

 | `K` | pop `X`, set canvas to pattern `X`
 | `P` | pretend the top item is the canvas
 | `p` | quit pretending

+*For more information on positional and directional control chars, see [Encoding](https://github.com/ETHproductions/Crayon/blob/master/docs/Encoding)

 #### Control flow